sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 ~~~~~~~

 Notes:
-* All widgets have a static create methods, which is the only way to create them.
+* All widgets have a static *create* methods, which is the only way to create them.
-* The canvascv::MsgBox::create() will return a shared_ptr<MsgBox> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
+* The canvascv::MsgBox::create() will return a *shared_ptr<MsgBox>* instance, which you don't have to keep since another one is kept by the canvascv::Layout.
-* This tutorial is using C++11 lambda expressions as callbacks, but anything which has the void(Widget*,int) signature will work.
+* This tutorial is using C++11 lambda expressions as callbacks, but
+anything which has the "void(Widget*,int)" signature will work.
-* We needed canvascv::Canvas::setMouseCallback() since the Canvas will intercept mouse events for the MsgBox now.
+* We needed canvascv::Canvas::setMouseCallback() since the Canvas will
+intercept mouse events for the *MsgBox* now.
 * *CCV_STR* lets you create a string as you would write into a stream.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_msgbox.jpg
 <BR>

 @section msgbox_s4 An external window modal MsgBox
-Since a MsgBox usually requires immediate user attention, you have another way to block other GUI while waiting for a user reaction.
+Since a *MsgBox* usually requires immediate user attention, you have another way to block other GUI while waiting for a user reaction.

-This API opens an new independent OpenCV window, occupying just the MsgBox, and waiting for a user response.
+This API opens an new independent OpenCV window, occupying just the
+*MsgBox*, and waiting for a user response.

 This is a blocking API, the code will wait for a user button press.